 Your vehicle may be fitted with a swivel base to either or both of the front seats, so that they may be turned to face the rear of the vehicle.

-The release lever, coloured red, is located at the front of the seat and is pushed downwards to unlock the swivel mechanism.
+The release handle, coloured red, is located on the inside of the seat and is moved rearwards to unlock the swivel mechanism.

 Note: It may be necessary to lower the handbrake in order to swivel the driver's seat.
-In this case, ensure that first gear is engaged and the road wheels are chocked first
+In this case, ensure that first gear (or Park) is engaged and the road wheels are chocked first.